-TfN's Proposed Activities to 2025
+TfN's proposed activities to 2025

 Table 8 defines TfN's proposed Priority Decarbonisation Actions by policy area.
-The urgency of the climate crisis requires us to address all of these actions in the short term, up to 2025.
+The urgency of the climate crisis requires us to address as many actions as possible in the short term, up to 2025.
 There are a number of actions, typically where TfN can play an ongoing support function to others, where we envisage that support as being 'continuous', or, as and when required.
-Other actions are likely to have specific outputs which will require further definition and which should be delivered up to 2025.
+Other actions are likely to have specific outputs which will require further definition.